lirtsman/devhelper-cli/README.md

 ## Acknowledgements

-- The ShieldDev team for their support and contributions
+- The Shield team for their support and contributions
 - The Go community for their excellent tools and libraries
 - All contributors who have helped make this project better